Gmugra/net.cactusthorn.config/README.md

 -   Required at least Java 8, as result it support "more fresh" language features.

 ## Features
--   Plain Java 8 without any external dependencies
+-   Core is plain Java 8 without any external dependencies

 -   Uses no reflection or runtime bytecode generation; generates plain Java source code.